Calici/CAIID-LLM/chat-backend/assets/system_prompt/publication.md

 ["kw1", "kw2", "kw3", ...]

 **Important Guidelines**:
-- Output keywords that are related to diseases, drug research and clinical trials.
 - Generate short concise keyword that will expand the context.
 - Follow the FORMAT strictly.
 DO NOT ADD ANYTHING ADDITIONAL.
 - Output '[]' if the topic is unrelated.